Let’s talk about cash, baby – 6 tips for dealing with money

 Money, the one thing most of us wish we got more of (for less work ideally – or is that just me?)
 Occasionally a bit of a taboo to discuss but I think it’s important we girls start to focus on it.
 Studies have shown that many women low-key expect some dude to just show up and have it all sorted.
 I mean I wouldn’t mind marrying a billionaire 😀 but are we doing enough for ourselves to make sure we’re getting that paper and doing the most with it?

-Below are six of my top tips to stay on top of my finances and make them work for me:
+Below are six of my top tips for dealing with money.
+These help me stay on top of my finances and make them work for me:

 Get clued up

 The first step to feeling comfortable and confident in managing your cash is in knowing more.
 One of the best books I have EVER read on the topic is called Love is Not Enough by Merryn Somerset Webb (get the paperback from Amazon for £10 here or £5 Kindle version here).
 It is a book on money management for women and I can’t recommend it enough!
 Literally as soon as I read it I opened new saving account, started investing, felt generally empowered and just would not shut up about it…my friends wanted to kill me! 😀 Another good read is Mrs Moneypenny’s Financial Advice for Independent Women.

 There are loads of other resources too, sites like MoneySavingExpert.com, ThisIsMoney.co.uk provide a wealth of information and advice.
 Use these to your advantage and learn more about personal finance, you’ll be surprised how straightforward some things can be!